Anxiety is not new to us. After the pandemic, and now the unstable times we live in, it’s no surprise anxiety levels are creeping up and up.

 Abdominal breathing is where we take a deep breath into the lungs.

-We do so slowly, to avoid hyperventilating, and we breathe out slowly in response.
-It takes a bit of practice and repetition if you’ve never tried it before.
+We do so slowly to avoid hyperventilating, and we breathe out slowly in response.
+If you’ve never tried it before, it takes a bit of practice and repetition.

-A great technique to establish if you’re doing it correctly is to place your left hand under your bra line, and your right hand on your chest.
+A great technique for determining whether you’re doing it correctly is to place your left hand under your bra line and your right hand on your chest.

-When you take a breath (either nose or mouth is fine – whatever feels good), you should feel your chest wall go inwards, which is a sign you’re taking a deep enough breath with oxygen going into the lungs.
+When you take a breath (either through your nose or mouth is fine—whatever feels good), you should feel your chest go inwards.
+This is a sign that you’re taking a deep enough breath with oxygen going into your lungs.

 Deep breaths can be helpful for panic attacks in the heat of the moment.

-They can help bring the heart rate right down by triggering the parasympathetic nervous system, which is the system needed to calm the body.
+They can help bring the heart rate down by triggering the parasympathetic nervous system, which is needed to calm the body.

 Deep breathing is scientifically proven to trigger the parasympathetic nervous system, thereby stopping anxiety attacks head-on.